-ICCO EMT uses Opcenter™ Execution Electronics IoT software, which is part of Xcelerator, the comprehensive and integrated portfolio of software and services from Siemens Digital Industries Software, to acquire valuable manufacturing data that is used to analyze and improve production processes.
+ICCO EMT uses Opcenter™ Execution Electronics IoT software, which is part of Siemens Xcelerator business platform of software, hardware and services, to acquire valuable manufacturing data that is used to analyze and improve production processes.
 Opcenter Execution Electronics IoT, which runs on any Linux based system, easily connects to the devices on the line and generates a real-time comprehensive digital twin of shop floor performance.

 By deploying Opcenter Execution Electronics IoT, ICCO EMT was able to streamline their operations, replacing multiple controllers with a single, central IoT controller.
 The unified controller collects data from all the machines and allows ICCO EMT users to log in and view data on their mobile phones.

 The IoT-generated data is then transmitted to Opcenter Intelligence Electronics, which has powerful analytics and reporting capabilities that enable ICCO EMT to perform numerous compliance and troubleshooting functions, including board-specific data compilation and reporting, traceability data storage and reports, remediation of quality issues of all types, including pick issues and scrap rate reports.